CommunityHiQ/Frends.Community.JSON/README.md

 ### JsonMapper

-The JsonMapper task is meant for simple JSON to JSON transformation using [JUST.net](https://github.com/WorkMaze/JUST.net) library.
+The JsonMapper task is meant for simple Json to Json transformation using [JUST.net](https://github.com/WorkMaze/JUST.net) library.
-It can also be used for JSON to XML or CSV transformation, but it is not recommeded.
+It can also be used for Json to XML or CSV transformation, but it is not recommeded.

-Input JSON is validated before actual transformation is executed.
+Input Json is validated before actual transformation is executed.
 If input is invalid or transformation fails, an exception is thrown.

 #### Properties